gferrsilva/RioSalitre/README.md

 # K-Means applied to fine-grained rocks clustering

-This codes is part of the "Principal Component Analysis and K-Means clustering based on X-Ray Fluorescence Data in fine-grained meta volcano-sedimentary rocks from the Rio Salitre Greenstone Belt, Brazil" written by the team of the Directory of Geology and Mineral Resources from the Geological Survey of Brazil – CPRM.
+This code is part of the "Principal Component Analysis and K-Means clustering based on X-Ray Fluorescence Data in fine-grained meta volcano-sedimentary rocks from the Rio Salitre Greenstone Belt, Brazil" written by the team of the Directory of Geology and Mineral Resources from the Geological Survey of Brazil – CPRM.

 *Guilherme Ferreira da Silva
 guilherme.ferreira@cprm.gov.br